 - Make a complaint or provide feedback

-- Acknowledge your complaint or request for a review within 2 business days of the date that we received your complaint or request for a review.
+- Acknowledge your complaint or request for a reassessment within 14 Calendar Days of the date that it is received.

 - Investigate your complaint or request for a review in a timely manner.

 - Communicate with you during the investigation or review process.

 - Explain the outcome of the investigation or review to you.

 You also have the right to seek an independent review for eligibility and Treatment, Care and Support decisions.
 If you wish to seek an independent review, please email email@example.com.